 Get creative & have fun!

-Art journaling is fun and an inexpensive, easy hobby to work on to relieve boredom.
+Art journaling is a fun, inexpensive, easy hobby to work on to relieve boredom.
 It’s also great for kids!

-When your art journal is finished, you have a beautiful, personal memento which represents your dreams, aspirations, and aesthetic.
+When your art journal is finished, you have a beautiful, personal memento that represents your dreams, aspirations, and aesthetics.
 You can look back on your journal years later to see how you’ve grown.

-To create your own beautiful art journal you will need:
+To create your own beautiful art journal you will need some of the following:

 - A journal/notebook